iasds/noise-ssu2/DOC.md

 ```
 Write writes data to the connection.
 If the handshake is not complete, it will
 return an error.

+Thread Safety: This method is safe for concurrent use.
+Multiple goroutines can
+call Write simultaneously.
+State validation is atomic and encryption operations
+are protected by the underlying cipher state synchronization.

 #### type NoiseListener